-Cloud Commander like Double Commander, is a file manager with console and editor.
+Cloud Commander, like Double Commander, is a file manager with a console and editor.
 It includes a command-line console and a text editor.
-Cloud Commander helps you manage your Synology NAS server and work with files, directories and programs in a web browser from any computer, mobile or tablet.
+Cloud Commander helps you manage your Synology NAS server and work with files, directories and programs in a web browser from any computer, mobile device or tablet.
 In this step by step guide I will show you how to install Cloud Commander on your Synology NAS using Docker.

 Install Docker via Synology “Package Center”.